wingemo/Object-oriented-/ParallelProgrammingBankSimulator/README.md

 The `newFixedThreadPool` parameter specifies the number of threads that should be used in the thread pool for processing transactions.

 The `accounts` parameter specifies the number of accounts that are being tracked by the system.

+## Limitations

+This is a simple simulation of a bank and it does not include features such as authentication, security, or error handling.